tinyeeliu/mcp-servers/HTTP_PATH.md

 # HTTP Path Strategy

-This applies to StremableHttp and SSE server.
+This applies to McpHttpServer.

 # Individual module

-For each service implementing McpService and registered, listen to path:
+For each service implementing McpService and returned by ServiceUtility, listen to path:

 /{module}/mcp